apache/incubator-quarks/DEVELOPMENT.md

-To generate this javadoc for a release, in the clone you're doing the release in, and after the `release:perform`, cd to the release's `target/checkout` directory and to the above cmds
+To generate this javadoc for a release, in the clone you're doing the release in, and after the `release:perform`, cd to the release's `target/checkout` directory and perform the above cmds

 Or, create a new clone from the release's tag
 (`git clone --branch edgent-<ver> the-https-repo-url tmp-javadoc-clone`)